ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

 ## Configure a Bring-Your-Own-Key (BYOK) Encrypted Data Volume (Optional)
 {: #configure_data_volume}
 The VSI was created with a provider managed encrypted **Boot** volume of 100 GB, however if you delete that VSI any data you want to safeguard will need to get moved before you delete the VSI.
-An alternative is to create a **Data** volume which can be persisted even if the VSI is deleted.
+An alternative is to create a **Data** volume which can be persisted even if the VSI is deleted and attached to a new VSI.
 You can also encrypt the volume with your own key.
 If that is your desired outcome, follow the steps outlined below to create a data volume and attach it to your VSI.

 1. Create a data volume configuration file.
    ```sh